-The Art Building was constructed as an art gallery and museum, and now displays George Nakashima artifacts.
-The Pool House, with a unique shape and cantilevered platform pool, was constructed of plywood and crowned with copper pipes for solar water heating.
-The Cloister, connected to the Art Building, has a plywood shed roof covered with asphalt.
-Its interior features rice paper screens, exposed beam ceilings, and plaster walls.
-The Reception House is a guesthouse featuring a tea room and Japanese-style sunken bath, and is still used for guests and meetings.
+Combining international styles and modern influences with Japanese craft traditions, George Nakashima's work was a significant force in the American craft movement of the mid-twentieth century.
+His Arts Building, Cloister, Pool House, and Reception House were built between 1960 and 1975 in New Hope, Pennsylvania, and demonstrate the skill, ingenuity, and artful genius of this master craftsman, furniture designer, and architect.
+The Arts Building was constructed as an art gallery and museum, and now displays George Nakashima artifacts.
+The Pool House, with a unique vaulted shape and cantilevered platform pool, was constructed of plywood and crowned with copper pipes for solar water heating.
+The Cloister, connected to the Arts Building, has a plywood shed roof covered with asphalt—both experimental materials at the time.
+Its walls are made of unadorned, but carefully laid up concrete block.
+The Reception House served as a guesthouse, and its interior is constructed using more luxurious materials, including handmade rice paper screens, exposed wood beam ceilings, Japanese plaster walls, and traditional tatami.
+Featuring a tea room and Japanese-style sunken bath, it is still used for guests and meetings.